- Sleeps 14 - 16

 restaurant, convenience store, bar and nightclub built within the

 Balcons complex nearby, in the heart of the Les Eucherts ski village.
+All these chalet apartments now benefit from communal access to the

 Rooms 1 & 3 = 2 twins (each with additional sofa bed) with Jacuzzi bath and WC